flowthought/legacy-website/content/thousand_words.md

 prying eyes that may or may not board the train, hoping they leave me in peace.
 It's been quite a while since I've come up with something to write.

-An electronic female voice announces the arival of my train on Pune station sorely for the benefit of tea vendors to commence their sales pitch towards snoring passengers.
+An electronic female voice announces the arrival of my train on Pune station sorely for the benefit of tea vendors to commence their sales pitch towards snoring passengers.
 Long gone are the days of railway platforms which stay quiet in the night.
 I hear modest bustling around in my coach as someone who's